Ten-Week Fire Protection Internships

 - Develop evacuation plans.

-- Assist with the development of ITM plans for fire protection systems.
+- Assist with the development of inspection, testing, and maintenance (ITM) plans for fire protection systems.

 - Conduct training classes on portable fire extinguishers.